-- Do I need to turn in the APA into SSD or does the student?
+- Do I need to turn in the APA into D&A or does the student?

-- Either party may submit the APA but, in general, the student should submit this document to their assigned DSC in SSD.
-Both the student and instructor should keep copies of the completed form to reference throughout the semester if needed.
+- Either party may submit the APA but, in general, the student should submit this document to their assigned AC in D&A. Both the student and instructor should keep copies of the completed form to reference throughout the semester if needed.

 - How do I determine what is reasonable without knowing the student’s disability?